What is Singapore's Central Provident Fund (CPF)?

 Ordinary Wages

 Ordinary Wages (OW) refers to the basic salary earned in the month.
-The CPF contribution on OW is capped at $6,000 a month.
+The CPF contribution on OW is currently capped at $6,000 a month.

 Additional Wages